python/devguide/core-team/join-team.rst

-When you have consistently made contributions which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Python.
+When you have consistently made contributions which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and join the core team of Python.
-You must also work well with other core developers (and people in general) as you become an ambassador for the Python project.
+You must also work well with other core team members (and people in general) as you become an ambassador for the Python project.

-Typically a core developer will offer you the chance to gain commit privilege.
+Typically a core team member will offer you the chance to gain commit privilege.
 The person making the offer will become your mentor and watch your commits for a while to make sure you understand the development process.
 If other core developers agree that you should gain commit privileges you are then extended an official offer.
-How core developers come to that agreement are outlined in :pep:`13`.
+How core team members come to that agreement are outlined in :pep:`13`.